Iran pushes back against Trump's deadline to open the Strait of Hormuz

 In a post on X on Sunday, the ministry said that "experts from both sides presented a number of visions and proposals that will be studied."

-Iran has confirmed the killing of Majid Khadami, intelligence chief of the paramilitary Revolutionary Guard Corps.
+Iran has confirmed the killing of Maj.
+Gen. Majid Khademi, intelligence chief of the country's paramilitary Revolutionary Guard.
+Israel claimed responsibility for the killing.

-Israel's defense minister, Israel Katz, said Israel would continue to "hunt down" Iran's leaders one by one and threatened to destroy Iran's national infrastructure if Iran continues firing at civilians in Israel.
+Israel's defense minister, Israel Katz, said the country's forces would continue to "hunt down" Iran's leaders one by one and threatened to destroy Iran's national infrastructure if it continues firing at civilians in Israel.

 As Israel burns through its stockpile of interceptors that shoot down missiles, it has announced a plan to speed up production.

-U.S. and Israel strike Iran oil and steel plants as Iran targets oil refineries, telecom in the region
+U.S. and Israel strike Iran's oil and steel plants as Iran targets the region's refineries and telecoms

-Iran launched missiles and drones in Israel and across the Persian Gulf oil refineries overnight, which it says produce fuel and products used by the U.S. military.
+Iran launched missiles and drones in Israel and across the Persian Gulf at oil refineries overnight, which it said produce fuel and products used by the U.S. military.

 Iranian missiles hit Tel Aviv, other towns in central Israel and the northern port city of Haifa on Monday.
 Iran said it targeted the oil refinery, which it said supplies fuel to Israeli jets.
 The Magen David Adom rescue teams in Haifa said their paramedics were treating four people for mild injuries and the organization's footage from the scene showed smoke and fire in a residential area.